aZerato/Shaker/README.md

 - DTO : Data Transfer Object (sample: shaker.domain.dto).

-- "Select Builder" : Thanks to LINQ you are able to create custom expression for return directly an DTO (sample: MyApp.Domain.SampleModule.Aggregates.SampleDataSelectBuilder).
+- "Select Builder" : Thanks to LINQ you are able to create custom expression for return directly an DTO.

 ## 03 - Data